DartElina/BellyButton-/README.md

 # BellyButton Diversity Samples and Visualization
 ## Elements changed in the CSS sheet
 - added background image to jumbotron
-- changed font color in jumbotron
+- used a custom font color in jumbotron to contrast with the page
 - changed background color for the page